abhid2001/LyricsSearch-Website/README.md

 # LyricsSearch-Website

-The Lyric Search is done using the api https://lyrics.ovh/
+The Lyric Search is done using the api at https://lyrics.ovh/